RUN-KAIST/kaist.run/index/en.md

 ## [\[ 2023 Spring Recruiting Now !!! (~3.20) \]](/en/apply/)

+### **\[23.03.03 Update\]**
+Regarding the club fee, it was announced that it was 3,000 won based on the previous standard.
+This is the previous standard amount and it will be increased to 10,000 won in 2023 due to the increase in the KAIST Student Club Union membership fee.
+We contacted the previous applicants individually regarding this.
+We apologize for the confusion.

 ### Introduction

 **RUN** is the algorithmic problem solving club of KAIST.